breanajgonzales/TravelApp/ro-backend/README.md

 Setting up your database
 -------------------------

-python manage.py schemamigration public —-init python manage.py syncdb
+/python manage.py schemamigration public —-init python manage.py syncdb
      Select "no." Do not create a superuser at this time. python manage.py migrate